dsharpc/dsharpc.github.io/SparkMLFlights/README.md

     + Weather Delay
     + Year (we know all our data is from 2015, so this column has no variance and thus is useless)

 - Doubtful variables - may be redundant to other information (high correlation) & data leakage -
     + Taxi in
     + Taxi out
     + Air time
     + Wheels on
     + Wheels off
+    + Air time
+    + Diverted
+    + Cancelled
+    + Elapsed time

 I will also remove all remaining rows with Null values, which will represent 1.8% of the data at the most, which is insignificant.

 It is also important to consider that some of these variables may produce **'data leakage'** as they could only be known after or along with the fact, for example: DEPARTURE_TIME, WHEELS_OFF, among others.
 We need to remove these variables for the same flight.

-** Since we want to fit all these steps in a pipeline, we need to creates a series of classes that have a transform method within them.
-These are outlined next **
+**Since we want to fit all these steps in a pipeline, we need to creates a series of classes that have a transform method within them.
+These are outlined next:**